emerham/dmc_floss/echo_skill_idea.md

 ## Create new Floss

 create {floss_id}

-  What is the color name?
+  What is the color name? {color}

-{color}
-  What is the inventory count?
+  What is the inventory count? {count}
-{count}

   What is the inventory status?
 {status}

+## Get report of Floss in Need

+Open Status report

+How many are missing